Elias, Branding Studio, webflow partner

 {{cta-2}}

-Chez Fuga, the challenge was different: how to embody high-end, precision and quality of experience in a digital platform.
-The work carried out on the artistic direction, visual coherence and structure of the site made it possible to align the perceived image with the real experience of the service.
-Result: a 1.5-fold increase in the number of B2B quote requests.
+For Fuga, the challenge was different: how to embody luxury, precision, and quality of experience within a digital platform.
+The work on artistic direction, visual consistency, and site structure helped align the perceived image with the actual service experience.
+The result: a 1.5x increase in the number of B2B quote requests.
 And a traffic curve that shows strong and continuous interest, with nearly 50,000 monthly visitors.
-A clearer brand is a more impactful discourse; a more impactful discourse is a more effective acquisition.
+A clearer brand means a more impactful message; a more impactful message means more effective acquisition.

 mockup fuga de l'agence webflow elias